 Increased employee engagement

-Employee engagement is becoming a buzz word, but it is an important performance indicator.
-Who doesn’t want to work for an organization where everyone understands the mission and is aligned towards the same goals?
+Employee engagement is becoming a buzzword, but it is still an important performance indicator.
+Who doesn’t want to work for an organization where everyone understands the mission and is aligned toward the same goals?

 Does your organization have an engagement plan?
 Do your leaders know if their staff shares their vision or even understands it?
-Do they know their role in executing the vision?
+Does staff know their roles in executing the vision?
 Have they contributed to the vision and current business goals?
 Isn’t this depth of engagement worth investing in?

 Quicker response to crisis

-With an ongoing leadership program in place, your top leadership can tap an entire pool of leaders at various levels of your organization when there’s a need to quickly re-channel energies into a new market or initiative or to respond to a crisis.
-Your leaders-in-training will have practiced giving their staff the answer to “why” as well as “who, what and when.”
-Employees have seen their leadership act in accordance with clearly defined goals in the past and will more likely trust in their ability to act together in a time of crisis.
+With an ongoing leadership program in place, your top leadership can tap an entire pool of leaders at various levels of your organization when there’s a need to quickly rechannel energies into a new market or initiative or to respond to a crisis.
+Your leaders-in-training will have practiced giving their staff the answer to “why” as well as “who, what, and when.”
+Employees will have seen their leaders act in accordance with clearly defined goals in the past and will more likely trust in their ability to act together in a time of crisis.

 A good leadership program will include the concept and consequences of risk.
 People will be counseled to stretch or restrain their natural tendency for risk.
 People will have learned how to lead from their strengths and develop the areas in which they are weak.
-Therefore, your leadership will have an wealth of options on how to respond quickly.
+Therefore, your leadership at all levels will have a wealth of options on how to respond quickly.
 They won’t necessarily just go to the behaviors and tactics that feel comfortable for them.

-The success of any ongoing leadership program is communication and transparency.
+The success of any ongoing leadership program is achieved through communication and transparency.
+Everyone should understand how potential leaders are chosen for the program.
 Everyone going through your program should come out with a common vocabulary, a common story, a way of communicating with each other and with their staff.
-Everyone should be able to give informed feedback to others: from testing assumptions, to initiating action, to offering praise.
+Everyone should be able to give informed feedback to others: from testing assumptions to initiating action to offering feedback and praise.
 It doesn’t end with those being trained, however.
 The entire organization needs to see and understand how the leadership program works and how it pays off for the individuals involved and for the entire organization.